 Although it lacks GPS and notifications, I like that it features Garmin’s Find My Phone feature you can use to locate your… ehmmm… misplaced mobile device.

 If you want to motivate your kids to get some movement, you’ll love the Toe-to-Toe feature you can use to challenge your youngsters to a step competition by wirelessly connecting your tracker to a nearby Vivofit Jr. 2 or another Vivofit 4.

 The Vivofit 4 is one of Garmin’s most elegant smartbands.
 It’s noticeably thinner than other Garmin wearables, meaning it looks sleeker on your wrist and is also lighter – an important aspect for an activity tracker designed to wear 24/7.

 It comes with interchangeable TPU or silicone bands.
 Colour-wise, you can pick from solid black or white or speckle black, blue, and purple straps.
-No doubt, the speckle twist enhances the aesthetic factor and makes it more suitable for both adult women and younger ladies.
+No doubt, the speckle twist enhances the aesthetic factor and makes it a watch more suitable for both adult women and younger ladies.

 While the strap material doesn’t look exactly fashionable when you want to match it with more formal wear, it does feel comfortable when worn uninterruptedly for weeks.